Russia-Ukraine War: What to know on Russia’s war in Ukraine

 VIOLENCE STOPS PLANNED CIVILIAN EVACUATIONS AGAIN

-Ukrainian Interior Ministry adviser Anton Gerashchenko blamed Russian artillery fire for halting a second attempt in as many days to evacuate civilians from Mariupol, where food, water and medicine are scarce.
+Ukrainian Interior Ministry adviser Anton Gerashchenko blamed Russian artillery fire for halting a second attempt in as many days to evacuate an estimated 200,000 civilians from Mariupol, where food, water and medicine are scarce.

 A day earlier, Ukrainian officials similarly said Russian artillery fire and airstrikes had prevented residents from leaving.
 Putin accused Ukraine of sabotaging the effort.